By Thomas Barnet

 Do you (did you) make her feel physically safe and secure by checking the car to be sure it will (would) not leave her stranded somewhere, or by making sure she could always reach you if she was out or traveling alone?

-If you aren’t sure how you gained that trust or which areas were most important then ask your spouse.
+If you aren’t sure how you gained that trust or which areas were most important then ask your spouse. - Say what you intend to do and then do what you say.

 Make decisions together and then do your part.
 Following through on the small things is just as important as following through on the big things to maintain trust.
 Don’t over-promise, but always try.
 Don’t fall into telling half-truths, concealing information, withholding, or lying.
-These will bankrupt the trust account quickly.
+These will bankrupt the trust account quickly. - Be careful to guard against activities that will destroy trust.

 At work—don’t routinely lunch with, ride with, travel with, or discuss marital frustrations with a member of the opposite sex.
 You are building trust and expectations with the wrong person, and countless marriages go up in smoke this way.
 Guard your thought-life.
 Don’t listen to or watch media that will tempt you to dishonor your wife’s/husband’s trust.
 Take an inventory of your daily activities and evaluate how you are spending your time.
 To build trust, you must spend time with someone.